First Cobalt secures C$10 million government backing for Canada refinery

 The plant, located about 600 kilometers (373 miles) from the U.S. border, would be the sole North American producer of refined cobalt.
 Miner Glencore is to provide feedstock.

-At its peak the refinery will produce 25,000 tonnes of battery-grade cobalt sulfate annually, which represent 5% of the global market for refined cobalt, First Cobalt said.
+At its peak the refinery will produce 25,000 tonnes of battery-grade cobalt sulfate annually, which represents 5% of the global market for refined cobalt, First Cobalt said.

-Canada and Ontario have stepped up financial supports for EVs in hopes of spurring a domestic industry.
+Canada and Ontario have stepped up financial support for EVs in hopes of spurring a domestic industry.

 Last week, Ottawa unveiled a C$3 billion innovation fund, in part to develop a “battery ecosystem” from mineral extraction and processing through to manufacturing and recycling.